Monosphere/Mono-Sandbox-Mod/README.md

-# Mono-Sandbox-Mod
+# MonoSandbox
-MonoSandbox is a Gary's Mod inspired mod for Gorilla Tag.
+MonoSandbox is a mod for the virtual reality game Gorilla Tag which introduces a sandbox-based menu inspired by Gary's Mod.

-## Features
-- Requires Utilla and Computer Interface
-- Plenty of objects, tools, and utilities

-## Legal
+## Why use MonoSandbox?
-### Another Axiom
+- A simplistic menu which makes for easy interaction
+- A variety of different items with unique mechanics
+- A polished experience used by hundreds of players

-This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
-Portions of the materials contained herein are property of Another Axiom LLC. ©2021 Another Axiom LLC.
+## <i>This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. ©2021 Another Axiom LLC.</i>
-### Monosphere
-Any attempt of distributing the mod via. an unofficial discord or adjusting the original code to be unlocked will result in a DMCA claim.